Supplemental Instruction (SI)

 UCR's Supplemental Instruction program is one of a few nationwide to receive SI Certification from the Internation Center for Supplemental Instruction from the University of Missouri Kansas City.

-For Spring 2020 Online SI, please scroll to see all available information!
+For Summer 2020 Online SI, please scroll to see all available information!

 |COURSE||BCOE Learning Community SI||CNAS Learning Community SI||CHASS Learning Community SI||OPEN SI|

 To learn more about potential SI employment opportunities for students, please refer to the following list of available subjects, qualifications, responsibilities, and the application.

 If you would like to apply for the position starting in Fall 2020, please visit our application on Handshake via the UCR Career Center.
 The deadline for applications is April 10th!

 The Academic Resource Center (ARC) seeks highly qualified, upper-division students to fill SI Leader positions in the following disciplines/subjects: